-3.4 The junction of Winterhay Lane/Station Road and Riec-sur-Belon Road, splits into two main vehicular roads.
-Station Road continues through to the High Street, and Canal Way offers an alternative flat, wider and more pedestrian/cycle friendly route into the residential/green areas.
+3.4 The junction of Winterhay Lane/Station Road and Riec-sur-Belon Way splits into two main vehicular roads.
+Station Road continues through to the High Street and Canal Way offers an alternative flat, wider and more pedestrian/ cycle friendly route into the residential/green areas.
 The perpendicular pedestrian links running north to south between these two roads are vital in preventing seclusion from one side of town to another.
 Canal Way has become a fundamental point of access for recreational activities into the wider southern landscape.
-Residential parking is generally offroad, and the health centre and football club have independent car parks.
+Residential parking is generally off-road, and the health centre and Archie Gooch Pavillion have independent car parks.